-If you are adept at arts and crafts, you can paint the breathtaking scenes on the medium of your choice as a means of documenting your vacation.
+If you are adept at arts and crafts, you can paint breathtaking scenes on the medium of your choice as a means of documenting your vacation.
 Missy H. Dunaway is an artist, covered by Bored Panda, who’s in the habit of recording her travels by painting in her portable moleskin sketchbook, using mainly acrylic ink.
 Her work is not exactly hyper-realistic, but impressionistic i.e. focused on the emotional tinge of the experience rather than the exact depiction of the scenario.

 Other than this, you can choose the mainstream mode of capturing travel moments—via photography.
 Though anyone can pick up a camera and snap a photo, not everyone can encapsulate an entire experience in a single shot.
-You need to have a sense of the angles, the perspectives and the technical gear of the said camera in order to take a picture expertly and in your own unique way.
+You need to have a sense of the angles, the perspectives, and the technical gear of the said camera in order to take a picture expertly and in your own unique way.
 Photographer Murad Usman became famous a few years back when the world stumbled upon his Instagram account.
 Why?
 Due to his iconoclastic style of taking ‘hand-holding couple’ travel photographs.
 Do check out his breathtaking work, ‘Follow me’, over your smooth internet connection, powered by some amazing deals you can get you can conveniently get your hands on by dialing the Spectrum phone number.
-Gain the inspiration before going.
+Gain inspiration before going.

 Logging your journey in the form of words or diagrams is another interesting way of documenting your vacation.
 It’s been done since the first explorer set the seas to discover new lands and undergo new experiences.
-At present, you can find thousands of personalized travel accounts both in the form of paperback books and the digitized blogs within your reach.
+At present, you can find thousands of personalized travel accounts both in the form of paperback books and digitized blogs within your reach.
 The travelogue technique targets the imaginary sense more than the visual one for invigorating your past moments.

 If you are a prolific writer and do not mind carrying a bound journal in your backpack, then choose this mode of recording your experiences.
 Write away at the time and place of your choice.
-Jot down your exact feelings, the color of the sky, the vibe, the scents, the music and whatever other factor(s) distinguishes that particular moment in that respective vacation hotspot.
-Arrange your entries in the form of bullets, lyrical prose or even Venn diagrams if that’s your thing.
+Jot down your exact feelings, the color of the sky, the vibe, the scents, the music, and whatever other factor(s) distinguishes that particular moment in that respective vacation hotspot.
+Arrange your entries in the form of bullets, lyrical prose, or even Venn diagrams if that’s your thing.
 Most important of all, preserve your accounts carefully by wrapping the journal in a waterproof/fireproof/tearproof film.

-However, if you are more inclined towards the digital side, then save your journeys either in the form of online blogs (Check: Nomadic Matt, Twenty Something Travel, The Blonde Abroad etc.) or on the handy smartphone apps (Polarsteps, Day One 2.0, Lonely Planet Trips etc.).
+However, if you are more inclined towards the digital side, then save your journeys either in the form of online blogs (Check: Nomadic Matt, Twenty-Something Travel, The Blonde Abroad, etc.) or on the handy smartphone apps (Polarsteps, Day One 2.0, Lonely Planet Trips, etc.).

 This step plays into action after the initial recording of events is done.
-It deals with converting a haphazard collection of memoirs into a properly organized whole, ready for sharing throughout the social circles.
+It deals with converting a haphazard collection of memoirs into a properly organized whole, ready for sharing throughout social circles.
 Understand that not every photograph you capture on your travels is a master creation.
 The trip gallery is usually a mix of blurry takes and unimportant snaps.
 You need to filter these out and select the ones that represent your vacation the best.
 Similarly, not every little detail you mention in your journal is worthy of making the final cut.

 This is basically what curation entails—a final portfolio of your expedition that is compact and pithy.
-In other words, a scrapbook, which can either be digital or physical.
-I would recommend you to go for the digital one because, A. it can fit multimedia of all sorts (songs, videos, pictures, gifs etc.), and B. it is easily shareable (as nearly everyone we know are a part of some online social media platform).
+In other words, a scrapbook, can either be digital or physical.
+I would recommend you to go for the digital one because, A. it can fit multimedia of all sorts (songs, videos, pictures, gifs, etc.), and B. it is easily shareable (as nearly everyone we know is a part of some online social media platform).
 Speaking of social media, once your travelogue is finished, upload it on the forum of your choice (only after your homeward return, due to security issues), and use the right marketing tactics to see how the online community flocks to your domain.

-In conclusion, the next time you plan your trip to a desired destination, don’t forget to implement the aforementioned pointers for an effective travelogue crafting.
+In conclusion, the next time you plan your trip to a desired destination, don’t forget to implement the aforementioned pointers for effective travelogue crafting.